Frequently Asked Questions (FAQS)

-Yes we can but the cost will work out to be quite the same, so why go through the trouble of making the application on your own?
-All the procedures will take up 3-6 days of your time.
-Our fees are affordable and there are no hidden cost.
-Besides, we provide full after sales service and 6 months mentoring scheme.
+Yes, we can, but the cost is about the same, so why bother to apply on your own?
+All the procedures can take up to 4-8 weeks.
+Our fees are affordable and there are no hidden costs.
+In addition, we offer comprehensive after-sales service and a 6 months mentoring program.

-If the maid is from your own contact or source, you can opt for the direct hiring scheme.
-Not all applications are straightforward, so it's best to leave it to the experts like us for a smooth process.
+If the MDW is from your own contact or source, you can choose the direct hiring scheme.
+Not all applications are straightforward.
+That's why we recommend leaving it to professionals like us to make sure the process goes smoothly.